 Regarding reversed language direction, some languages, such as Arabic and Hebrew, are written from right to left (RTL) rather than left to right (LTR).
 If your company is likely to serve customers in the Middle East, it’s vital that your CMS is able to make the switch from LTR to RTL.

 Second, is the CMS able to handle multiple versions in different languages?
-You may decide to host different languages as separate websites altogether or you may decide to have them all hosted on the same domain.
+You may decide to host each different language as a separate website altogether or you may decide to have them all hosted on the same domain.
 (More on that later.)
 So the question is, will your CMS be able to handle the configuration you choose?

-To ensure that it can, go ahead and speak to a few language service providers (LSP) to get their recommendation of what CMS would work best with their systems.
+To ensure that your CMS can indeed integrate with your translation company’s TMS, go ahead and speak to a few language service providers (LSP) to get their recommendation of what CMS would work best with their systems.
 You don’t necessarily need to sign a contract at this stage, but you can certainly get expert advice for free from translation project managers who have overseen numerous projects like yours before.

 IVANNOVATION is happy to provide website translation consulting for companies with questions about multilingual CMSs.